-Canberra Dog Walks now features a range of dog walks in Canberra that are also pram friendly.
-We've researched some fun walks in various areas of Canberra that are paved the whole way and dog friendly as well.
+Canberra Dog Walks features a range of dog walks in Canberra that are pram friendly.
+We've researched some fun walks that are paved the whole way and dog friendly as well.
 So you can definitely keep fit, take bub on an outing, and make your dog very happy.
-Read on for summaries of five pram friendly dog walks we recommend you try.
+Read on for summaries of eight pram friendly dog walks we recommend you try.

-These pram friendly dog walks follow easy paved routes and all include:
+These pram friendly dog walks follow easy, paved routes and generally include:

 - playgrounds along the way in case you have older kids in tow